Luisa’s Child Care

 will be permitted, due to limited space.

-2) Only (mother) if single or both parents (father & mother)
+2) Only (mother) if single or

 may visit during operating hours.

-*(No siblings, relatives, or friends will be permitted to visit)
+*(No siblings, relatives, or friends

 3) Appointments or calling ahead is not required.

-However, please keep in mind the Daycare’s Schedule
+However, please keep in mind

-to avoid waiting outside 15 to 30 minutes.
+to avoid waiting outside 5 to 15 minutes.

-*(For the children’s safety, Childcare Provider can’t come
+*(For the children’s safety,

-to the Door when Children need constant supervision,
+to the Door when Children

 while eating or playing outside, for example)

-6) No Photography 📸 please of other children in care
+of other children in care

 or of the Home’s Private Property and Premises.

-*(Only your child may be photographed
+*Only your child may be photographed

-while participating in an Activity 📚 🎨 🖍)
+while participating in an Activity 📚 🎨 🖍

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~